-The Chairman announced that pursuant to Regulation 15(9) of the Local Government (Meeting Procedures) Regulations 2015 and having considered privacy and confidential issues, the Council authorised the release to the public of the following discussions, decisions, reports or documents relating to the closed meeting:
+That Council, pursuant to Regulation 15(9) of the Local Government (Meeting Procedures) Regulations 2015 and having considered privacy and confidential issues, authorises the release to the public of the following discussions, decisions, reports or documents relating to this closed meeting:

 Min.
-No. Subject Decisions/Documents
+No. Subject Decisions/Documents NIL

-THERE BEING NO FURTHER BUSINESS THE CHAIRPERSON DECLARED THE MEETING CLOSED AT pm.
+THERE BEING NO FURTHER BUSINESS THE CHAIRPERSON DECLARED THE MEETING CLOSED AT 7.55pm.